yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 The project does not rely on a single solver result.
 Validation includes:

-- covariance positive-semidefinite checks;
+- covariance positive-semidefinite checks
-- budget and trade-accounting checks;
+- budget and trade-accounting checks
-- hard-constraint audits;
+- hard-constraint audits
-- independent CVXPY reconstruction;
+- independent CVXPY reconstruction
-- Clarabel and OSQP validation solves;
+- Clarabel and OSQP validation solves
-- convexity checks;
+- convexity checks
-- KKT residual checks;
+- KKT residual checks
-- exact enumeration of all 462 reduced-QUBO supports;
+- exact enumeration of all 462 reduced-QUBO supports
-- greedy and local-search baselines; and
+- greedy and local-search baselines, and
-- common synthetic forward-path analysis.
+- common synthetic forward-path analysis

 ---